 Arrival

-Arrive Ahmedabad and transfer to your hotel.
+Today arrived in Ahmedabad and transfer to hotel.

 Ahmedabad is Located on the banks of the river Sabarmati; the city was founded by Sultan